New Delhi got a makeover for the G20 summit. The city's poor say they were simply erased

 New Delhi got a makeover for the G20 summit.
 The city’s poor say they were simply erased

 NEW DELHI (AP) — New Delhi’s crowded streets have been resurfaced.
 Streetlights are illuminating once dark sidewalks.
-City buildings and walls are painted with bright murals and graffiti.
+City buildings and walls are painted with bright murals.
 Planted flowers are everywhere.

 Many of the city’s poor say they were simply erased, much like the stray dogs and monkeys that have been removed from some neighborhoods, as India’s capital got its makeover ahead of this week’s summit of the Group of 20 nations.